johnrayrafaela/eDonate_capstone/README.md

-# 🌿 eDonate – Empower Your Community Through Giving
+# 🌿 eDonate – A Comprehensive Information System for Community-Based Donation and Support Management.

 **eDonate** is a platform designed to make local donations easier and more impactful.
 Whether you want to donate funds, goods, or services, eDonate connects donors with community initiatives that need support.